 I was stunned by his answer.
 It was not at all what I was expecting.

 He continued, “The biggest mark I can leave is not the amount of wealth I create for myself, but how I teach and inspire my employees to create their own wealth.”

-I found this shocking, not only because if I were in his shoes I’d at least get one fancy car, but also because his company is consistently rated a Best Place to Work in the entire state of Texas—and that’s a big state.
-Yet here he is saying that success to him was all about empowering his own employees to leave his company and start their own entrepreneurial journey.
+I found this shocking, not only because if I were in his shoes I’d at least get one fancy car, but also because his company is consistently rated one of the best places to work in the entire state of Texas—and that’s a big state.
+Yet here he was saying that success, to him, was all about empowering his employees to leave his company and start their own entrepreneurial journey.

-The more I thought about my own definition of success—which over time has changed from a fast car to quality time at the park with my 3-year-old daughter—the more I realize success is never achieved.
+The more I thought about my own definition of success—which, over time, has changed from a fast car to quality time at the park with my 3-year-old daughter—the more I realize success is never truly achieved.
 It’s a journey of personal growth.